Kibble/fhf-ticket-purchasing/README.md

 * Fix build warnings / dependency issues
 * Use (or remove) Storybook
 * Unit/Automated tests
-* Decoupling from react-md UI library by creating wrapper components for everything used from that library
+* Decouple from react-md UI library by creating wrapper components for everything used from that library
-* Add a Redux "billingSlice" to use the Redux store for billing information (instead of component state)
+* Use `billingSlice.ts` to maintain billing information in Redux store instead of component state

 ### Compatibility
-* Responsive/Mobile UI (looks okay on a 1032px width, better on 1440px)
+* Responsive/Mobile UI (looks okay on a 1025px width, better on 1160px)
 * Tested only on Chrome browser on a Windows machine

 ### Localization